telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/using-data-providers/using-mysql-data-provider.md

 1. Install the [MySql.Data](https://www.nuget.org/packages/MySql.Data) NuGet package to it and `build` the project.
 1. Navigate to the `bin/Debug/net8.0` subdirectory of the project, and copy all assemblies there except for the assembly with the name of the project.
 1. Paste the assemblies in the .NET Standalone Report Designer installation directory e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer\.NET`.
 1. Start the .NET Standalone Report Designer from the same directory and add a new [SqlDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/overview%}) which should trigger the [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}).
-The `MySQL` data provider should now be listen among the rest of the data providers when building a new connection.
+The `MySQL` data provider should now be listed among the rest of the data providers when building a new connection.

 ## Setting up the MySQL Connector/NET Data Provider in the .NET Framework Standalone Report Designer

-### Using MSI Intaller
+### Using MSI Installer

-MySQL provides a `x86 32-bit` MSI installer that will install the MySQL data provider and register it in the `machine.config` - [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/net/).
+MySQL provides an `x86 32-bit` MSI installer that will install the MySQL data provider and register it in the `machine.config` - [MySQL Community Downloads](https://dev.mysql.com/downloads/connector/net/).

 ### Using the Source Code